fabrication and welding

 - Essential Digital Literacy Skills

-2 years maximum.
-The course can be completed sooner if you have prior welding qualifications that meet the framework requirements.
+22 months maximum.
+The course can be completed sooner if candidates have prior qualifications that meet the framework requirements.

 Apprenticeship programmes are fully funded by the Welsh Government and European Social Fund, so there is no cost for the training.

-- You must not be in any other education or training.
+- Must not be in any other education or training.

 11 Village Farm Road, Village Farm Industrial Estate, Pyle, Bridgend, CF33 6BL